polterguy/phosphorusfive/README.md

 #### secure

-the web, and especially javascript, is insecure by design.  phosphorus fixes this, by making sure all your business logic stay on your server.  phosphorus also ties everything down by default, and makes your systems safe against intrusions
+the web, and especially javascript, is insecure by design.  phosphorus fixes this, by making sure all your business logic stays on your server, where it is safe from hackers.  phosphorus also ties everything down by default, and makes your systems safe against intrusions

 *"with phosphorus five, you sleep at night"*